Tech3Lab/gazemostat/plan.md

 - Fixed 480×800 window; shows `logo.jpg` while loading
 - Status circles reflect Gazepoint connection and calibration state in real time
 - Start calibration via physical button from serial backend or `Z` when GPIO simulation is enabled; 4 LEDs controlled via serial or on‑screen when GPIO simulation is enabled
-- Session/task controls via physical buttons or `X/B/N/M` when GPIO simulation is enabled; `N` toggles task start/end; `B` stops collection to analyze
+- Session/task controls via physical buttons or `X/B/N/M/R` when GPIO simulation is enabled; `N` toggles task start/end; `B` stops collection to analyze; `R` resets app state
+- Automatic Gazepoint connection detection when `sim_gaze` is `false`; app continuously attempts to connect until successful
 - XGBoost model loads and produces a visible result after a collection; result displayed
 - ANALYZING shows a "Calculating…" progress bar; RESULTS shows a global score and an auto‑scrolling per‑task score list
 - Minimal code footprint with clear structure and graceful fallback when no serial device is present